Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Quantum master equation formalism

 The first term in equation Eq.~\eqref{eqn:secular_born_markov_master_equation} describes the coherent, unitary evolution of the system and is defined in the same way as in the single dipole case.
 The second term pertains to the off-diagonal dipole-dipole shifts with coherent collective coupling rate $\Omega_{\mu \neq \nu}$.
 These shifts contain spatial dependence arising from the Green's function and have no analogue in the single dipole case.
 In order to calculate $\Omega_{\mu \neq \nu}$, an integral over the entire spectrum must be performed.
 The integral can be evaluated through the introduction of an upper-frequency cut-off.
 Alternatively, using properties of the Green's function it is possible to simplify the calculation significantly.
 The full dyadic Green's function $G_{ij}(\bm{R}_{\mu},\bm{R}_{\nu},\omega)$ has no poles in the upper complex half-plane due to causality.
 This means that a Kramers-Kronig relation holds.
 When one takes the zero temperature limit ($N=0$) of the dipole-dipole shift integral in Eq.~\eqref{eqn:total_coupling}, this relation may be used to yield the result in Eq.~\eqref{eqn:collective_coupling_rate}, which is given in terms of the real part of the full Green's function \cite{Dzsotjan2011}.

 The final term in Eq.~\eqref{eqn:secular_born_markov_master_equation} describes dissipative emission processes with the associated rates $\Gamma_{\mu\nu}(\omega_0)$.
 Note that as we have taken the zero temperature limit, there are no absorption processes.
 The diagonal matrix elements yield the spontaneous (single-dipole) decay rates.
 The off-diagonal matrix elements correspond to the collective (inter-dipole) decay rates, which contain spatial dependence in the same way as the collective coupling rate.
 The decay rates are given in terms of the imaginary part of the full Green's function as seen in Eq.~\eqref{eqn:total_decay_rate}.
 We remark that in deriving Eq.~\eqref{eqn:secular_born_markov_master_equation} we do not apply a rotating-wave approximation to the Hamiltonian, but instead perform a secular approximation to remove fast oscillating terms at the master equation level.
-To solve the master equation we move from the computational basis to the collective Dicke basis $\{\ket{\mathrm{e}} = \ket{\mathrm{ee}}, \ket{\mathrm{s}}=\frac{1}{\sqrt{2}}(\ket{\mathrm{eg}} + \ket{\mathrm{ge}}), \ket{\mathrm{a}}=\frac{1}{\sqrt{2}}(\ket{\mathrm{eg}} - \ket{\mathrm{ge}}), \ket{\mathrm{g}} = \ket{\mathrm{gg}}\}$ as this best elicits the quantum nature of the interactions.
-The resulting differential equations for the Dicke basis atomic populations are given by